top of page

 Research Associate

 As lab manager, I oversee the day-to-day efforts of the lab and mentor students while completing research.
-Projects I am currently working on include ongoing removal efforts for invasive red swamp crayfish (Procambarus clarkii) in the North Branch of the Chicago River, species distribution modeling and sampling for the invasive amphipod Apocorophium lacustre to prevent its spread into the Great Lakes, and testing the effects of a lab-scale electric barrier on invasive invertebrates.
+Projects I am currently working on include ongoing removal efforts for invasive red swamp crayfish (Procambarus clarkii) in the North Branch of the Chicago River and testing of the effects of a lab-scale electric barrier on invasive invertebrates.

 john_bieber_muskie.jpg